RamVishvakarma/blinkit-BI-Dashboard/README.md

 Filters enable users to visualize specific data points.</h6>

 <h5>Examples include:
-Fat Content: Segments data by low, medium, or high-fat content items.
+Fat Content: Segments data by low, medium, or high-fat content items.<br>
-Outlet Size: Differentiates performance across small, medium, and large outlets.
+Outlet Size: Differentiates performance across small, medium, and large outlets.<br>
 Item Type: Focuses on product categories such as beverages, snacks, or household items.</h5>

 <h4>Data Cleaning and Preparation</h4>

-<h6>Thorough data preparation ensures the analysis is accurate and meaningful.
-Steps include:
+Thorough data preparation ensures the analysis is accurate and meaningful.
+<h5>Steps include:
-Checking for inconsistencies and duplicates.
+<br>Checking for inconsistencies and duplicates.
-Filling missing values.
+Filling missing values.<br>
-Ensuring data quality and consistency.
+Ensuring data quality and consistency.<br>
-Visual Insights Generation
+Visual Insights Generation<br>
-Various chart types, such as bar charts and donut charts, are used to generate clear and actionable insights.
+Various chart types, such as bar charts and donut charts, are used to generate clear and actionable insights.<br>
-These visualizations simplify complex datasets, making them accessible to stakeholders.</h6>
+These visualizations simplify complex datasets, making them accessible to stakeholders.</h5>

 Key Insights
-Dynamic Dashboards Enhance Analysis
+Dynamic Dashboards Enhance Analysis<br>
 Dynamic dashboards provide an intuitive way to interact with data in real-time.
-Filters allow users to focus on specific parameters, uncovering trends and insights that inform decision-making.
+Filters allow users to focus on specific parameters, uncovering trends and insights that inform decision-making.<br>

 Importance of Data Preparation
 Data cleaning and transformation are foundational to accurate analysis.
 Addressing inconsistencies, filling missing values, and ensuring high data quality are essential steps in the process.